On Arnold's Transversality Conjecture for the Laplace--Beltrami Operator: Introduction

-The structure of the paper is as follows: In Section $2$ we set the stage for the transversality theoretic results: We introduce the strong Arnold hypothesis in detail, and prove a structure theorem similar to \cite[Theorem 1.8]{Micheletti1998}.
-We then specialize it to the case of the Laplace operator and prove Theorem \ref{theorem:nondegenerate structure theorem}.
-Section $3$ is the technical heart of the paper, establishing Theorems \ref{theorem:degenerate} and \ref{theorem:nonCrossing}.
-Section $4$ is concerned with a closer examination of degenerate eigenvalues, containing a proof that no such eigenvalues exist below multiplicity $7$ (\Cref{theorem: nonexistence of low multiplicity degenerate eigenvalues}), and examples of (conformally) degenerate eigenvalues.
+In Section $2$, which is purely expository, we set the stage for the transversality theoretic results: We provide the abstract perturbation-theoretic setup necessary to define the map $\pi$ of \Cref{theorem:transverse structure theorem} and define the Strong Arnold Hypothesis.
+We then specialize the setup to the case of the Laplace-Beltrami operator and discuss the proof of Besson's Theorem \ref{theorem:transverse structure theorem}.
+Section $3$ is the heart of the paper, establishing Theorems \ref{theorem:nontransverse} and \ref{theorem:nonCrossing}.
+Section $4$ is concerned with a closer examination of unstable eigenvalues, containing a proof that no such eigenvalues exist below multiplicity $7$ (\Cref{theorem: nonexistence of low multiplicity nontransverse eigenvalues}), and examples of (conformally) unstable eigenvalues.
 We conclude the paper with a number of open questions.